Which Way to Feed?

 Why would someone choose combination or supplemental feeding?

-• Just ‘cause: Sometimes, it just works best for your family.
-You don’t need a specific reason to do it!
+- Just ‘cause: Sometimes, it simply works best for your family—and that’s reason enough.

 Making Your Choice Between Breastfeeding and Formula